mobilizingcs-ops/ohmage-helpers/account_maintenance/README.md

 None.
 Script will prompt for inputs

 #### Returns
-Created accounts with are returned to STDOUT in a 'csv' format.
+Created accounts are returned to STDOUT in a 'csv' format.

 #### Example
 ```bash